Water Restoring — Water Damage Restoration

 We are experienced with San Diego's common construction — single-story stucco homes on concrete slab foundations built between the 1950s and 1980s, common throughout inland neighborhoods and coastal communities — and the specific water-damage risks each housing type presents.

-Need service in your San Diego neighborhood?
-Call now.
+Need service in your part of San Diego?
+Call us now.

 Western Sewage Cleanup Solutions San Diego also handles commercial water damage in San Diego, including hospitality and hotel properties in the Gaslamp Quarter and Mission Bay, as well as multi-tenant retail and office buildings in Kearny Mesa and the UTC corridor.